IsaacMwendwa/Udacity-Data-Analyst-Nanodegree-Project-3/README.md

 * Borrowers who have "Not Employed" and "Other" as their Employment Statuses have the highest Borrower APR's

 3. Loan Original Amount vs. Income Range
-* The plot shows that the people with the highest Loan Original Amount are borrowers in the Income Range of USD 100,000+
+* The people with the highest Loan Original Amount are borrowers in the Income Range of USD 100,000+
 * The borrowers with the least Loan Original Amount are in the Income Ranges of "Not employed", "USD 1 - USD 25,000", and "Not Displayed"

 4. Loan Original Amount vs. Loan Term and Prosper Score
-* The plot shows that the Loan Original Amount increases as the Prosper Score increases, and also as the Loan Term increases
+* The Loan Original Amount increases as the Prosper Score increases, and also as the Loan Term increases

 5. Prosper Score vs. Borrower APR and Loan Original Amount
-* The plots show that the Loan Original Amount increases with an increase in the Prosper Score and a decrease in Borrower APR
+* The Loan Original Amount increases with an increase in the Prosper Score and a decrease in Borrower APR
 * When the Prosper Score is above 9 (best score/lowest risk) and the Loan Original Amount increases; there is an abnormal behaviour of the Borrower APR increasing

-* Changes I will employ in Explanatory Visualizations:
+#### Changes I will employ in Explanatory Visualizations:
-> * Modifying plot title's and axes labels' font sizes
+* Modifying plot title's and axes labels' font sizes
-> * Modifying size of plotted visualization to create more visually-appealing visualizations
+* Modifying size of plotted visualization to create more visually-appealing visualizations
-> * Adding X-axis limits to exclude outliers
+* Adding X-axis limits to exclude outliers
-> * Adding ticks to visualizations
+* Adding ticks to visualizations
-> * Adding gridlines to enable easier reading of visualizations
+* Adding gridlines to enable easier reading of visualizations